Universite-Gustave-Eiffel/NoiseModelling/Docs/index.rst

 * ``NoiseModelling-X.X.X.dmg``: A standalone Mac OS installer that includes the web GUI and a bundled Java Virtual Machine.

 .. warning::
     The Windows and Mac OS installer have not been signed yet.
-So you may have a security warning when installing and you are invited to follow additional steps to bypass the installation block.
+So you may have a security warning when installing and you are invited to follow additional steps to bypass this issue.

 In addition, a Docker image is provided in the `packages page`_.